PopicLab/insilicoSV/docs/outputs.md

 ```
 ## VCF fields
 1. *CHROM*: Chromosome of the source region.
-2. *POS*: Start position of the source region, 0 indexed.
+2. *POS*: Start position of the source region, 1 indexed.
-3. *ID*: Unique identifier of the record, it contains the identifier of the corresponding vcf and a potential additional number for SVs represented by multiple records.
+3. *ID*: Unique identifier of the record containing the SV number.
+For SVs represented by multiple records,
+an additional suffix is appended to denote the specific record number within the group.
 4. *REF*: Reference allele for SNPs, N otherwise.
 5. *ALT*: List of the alternative alleles for SNPs, SV type for SVs represented by a single record, operation type for SVs represented by multiple records.
 6. *QUAL*: 100.